Projective Cones for Sequential Dispersing Billiards: Cones and Projective Metrics

 For convenience, we will require that $\delta_0$ is sufficiently small that

 This will imply similar bounds in terms of $\delta$ since $\delta \le \delta_0/3$.

-\begin{remark} As will become clear from our estimates in Sections~\ref{sec:cone} and \ref{sec:L contract}, in order to prove that the parameters contract, we will need to choose $A$ large compared to $L$, and $c$ large compared to $A$.
+\begin{remark} Note that, by definition, $\tri\cdot\tri_+$ decreases when $\delta$ decreases, while $\tri\cdot\tri_-$ increases, this if \eqref{eq:cone 2} hold for some $\delta$ is will hold automatically for smaller $\delta.$ We will see that cone invariance has the same property.
+In fact, as will become clear from our estimates in Sections~\ref{sec:cone} and \ref{sec:L contract}, in order to prove that the parameters contract, we will need to choose $A$ large compared to $L$, and $c$ large compared to $A$.
 This yields the compatible set of restrictions, $1< L < A < c$.

 By contrast, the exponents are fixed by the regularity properties of the maps in question: $\alpha \le 1/3$ due to \eqref{eq:distortion}, and $\beta < \alpha$ so that $\cD_{a, \beta}(W)$ has finite diameter in $\cD_{a, \alpha}(W)$, while $\gamma \le \alpha - \beta$ is convenient to obtain the required contraction in Lemma~\ref{lem:compare}.
 See Section \ref{sec:conditions} for all the conditions the constants must satisfy for Proposition~\ref{prop:almost}.
 Several further conditions are specified in Theorem~\ref{thm:cone contract} to prove the strict contraction of the cone. \end{remark}